List of ecoregions affected by woody plant encroachment: Ethiopia

-Grasslands in the Borana Zone in southern Ethiopia are found to be effected by bush encroachment, specifically by Senegalia mellifera, Vachellia reficiens, Vachellia bussei and Vachellia oerfota.
+Grasslands in the Borana Zone in southern Ethiopia are found to be affected by bush encroachment, specifically by Senegalia mellifera, Vachellia reficiens, Vachellia bussei and Vachellia oerfota.
 Woody plants constitute 50-80% of vegetation cover in encroached areas, with varying densities.
 Dominating encroacher species differ significantly between different elevations.
 Also in Northeastern Ethiopia, encroachment is a threat to rangelands.

 This negatively affects species richness and diversity of plant species.
-In the Senkelle Swayne's Hartebeest Sanctuary woody encroachment the area covered by grassland declined by 9.8% while the total area covered by bushland increased by 21.4% over the past 30 years.
+In the Senkelle Swayne's Hartebeest Sanctuary, the area covered by grassland declined by 9.8% while the total area covered by bushland increased by 21.4% over the past 30 years.

 Experiments have shown the effectiveness of bush control of different woody species by cutting and stem-burning, cutting with fire-browse combination, cutting and fire as well as cutting and browsing.
 Post-management techniques were effective in sustaining savanna ecology.
 A study in the Borana rangelands found that tree thinning at moderate intensity (67%) effectively reduces encroaching tree mortality and enhances grass diversity and herbaceous biomass.
 In the Bale lowlands, woody encroachment is found to have increased by 546% between 1990 and 2020, transforming grassland into bushland.
 Woody encroachment has also been observed in protected areas, such as the Nech Sar National Park, as well as community conservation areas, such as Guassa Community Conservation Area.
 Different stages of woody encroachment were identified in the Mago National Park, mainly by Capparaceae and Grewia.
-The government of Ehtiopia has defined the scaling up of bush encroachment rehabilitation technologies a key activity in national strategies, such as the Ethiopia National Dairy Development Strategy 2022–2031.
+The government of Ethiopia has defined the scaling up of bush encroachment rehabilitation technologies a key activity in national strategies, such as the Ethiopia National Dairy Development Strategy 2022–2031.
 Studies identify the need for post-thinning practices, aimed at leveraging positive impact.

 Woody encroachment has been found to reduce herbage yield and therewith rangeland productivity.
 Under woody encroachment, less meat and milk is produced per head of cattle, which challenges traditional pastoral diets.
 The management of bush encroachment is found to stabilize rangelands and contribute to food security.
+In the Ganale Dawa River Basin in southern Ethiopia, modelling under climate change scenarios found that unmanaged bush encroachment increased agricultural drought severity by up to 21%, while intensive bush clearing reduced it by up to 26%.

 Shrub encroachment in forest areas of Ethiopia, such as the Desa'a Forest, reduces carbon stocks.

 Also the invasive species Prosopis juliflora has expanded rapidly since it was introduced in the 1970s, with direct negative consequences on pasture availability and therewith agriculture.
 Prosopis is native to Central America and was introduced in an attempt to halt land degradation and provide a source of firewood and animal fodder, but has since then encroached into various ecosystems and become a main driver of degradation.
 The Afar Region is most severely affected.

 The wood of the invasive species is commonly used as household fuel in the form of firewood and charcoal.